plone/plone.directives.form/README.txt

 When using custom validators, it is easy to supply a tailored error message.
-However, the error messages that arise from the default field validation mechanism (e.g. for required fields) are by necessity more generic.
+However, the error messages that arise from the default field validation mechanism (e.g. when a required field is omitted) are by necessity more generic.
 Sometimes, it may be necessary to override these messages to make them more user friendly.

 To customise an error message, you can use the ``@form.error_message`` grokked decorator.
 For example::